PetercSnk/digital-forensics/volatility.md

 `volatility.exe -f <image file> --profile=<OS> psscan`

-To find processes that are trying to hide themselves the command **psxview** can be used.
+To find processes that are trying to hide themselves the plugin **psxview** can be used.
 Here we can view and compare what is reported by various other sources of process listings.

 A False in any column indicates that the respective process is missing.
-Processes that appear in every column except pslist can be considered suspicious.
+Processes that appear in every column except pslist are usually considered suspicious.

 `volatility.exe -f <image file> --profile=<OS> psxview`

 ## Networking

-With the command **connscan** we can find artifacts from previous TCP connections that were active in addition to ones that have been terminated.
+With the plugin **connscan** we can find artifacts from previous TCP connections that were active in addition to ones that have been terminated.
 Note that in some cases the output may have partially overwritten fields thus causing